-Most of the time studying and living in Asia is positively life changing with all of the exciting challenges and new educational and cultural experiences.
-Sometimes the challenges and cultural differences can become a bit overwhelming and you experience symptoms such as homesickness, boredom, loneliness and even anger.
+Most of the time, studying and living in Asia is a great way to improve your life because of all the new educational and cultural experiences and exciting challenges.
+Sometimes the challenges and cultural differences can become overwhelming, and you experience symptoms such as homesickness, boredom, loneliness, and even anger.
 This is called culture shock.
-So, what to do when culture shock hits you hard and you feel homesick?
-Read on for our top 8 tips on how to prevent or deal with culture shock and make the most out of your time in Asia!
+So, what do you do when culture shock hits you hard and you feel homesick?
+Read on for our top 8 tips on preventing or dealing with culture shock and making the most of your time in Asia!

 It is common to experience culture shock when living in a foreign country.
 That is why it is useful to understand why you might feel a bit insecure or anxious.
 You are faced with a different climate, values, attitudes, lifestyles, languages, and political and religious beliefs, which can for sure be a little overwhelming.
 No wonder you feel homesick!